Expasy logo

 Polymorphism: help A polymorphism in position 149 is associated with a higher risk of coronary artery disease (CAD).
 A significantly higher mutation frequency (Arg-149) is observed in patients with angiographically proven severe atherosclerosis compared with an unselected population (Ser-149).
 Additional information on the polymorphism described.

-Variant description: help Associated with coronary artery disease; no effect on ligand-specificity; may increase levels of rolling and adhesion of neutrophils and peripheral blood mononuclear cells to the endothelium; may induce constitutive stimulation of the MAPK signaling pathway, in the absence of leukocyte adhesion.
+Variant description: help Probable risk factor for coronary artery disease; no effect on ligand-specificity; may increase levels of rolling and adhesion of neutrophils and peripheral blood mononuclear cells to the endothelium; may induce constitutive stimulation of the MAPK signaling pathway, in the absence of leukocyte adhesion.
 Any additional useful information about the variant.

 Other resources: help Links to websites of interest for the variant.